anandu06dev/ng4StarterKit/README.md

 **» CQRS in reactive systems**<br/>

-As described before, in the traditional server-side CQRS architecture state changes in the write model are propagated to the read model by sending events.
-However, the client-side won't receive any notification to reflect it's current state.
+As described earlier, in the traditional server-side CQRS pattern, state changes in the write model are propagated to the read model by sending events.
+However, the client-side won't receive any notification to update it's current state.
-To achieve a greater consistency between the client- and server-side, we can implement the following patterns: Pub-Sub, Polling, Optimistic Update or POST/Redirect/GET.
-For Angular applications that introduce CQRS in the frontend requires us to reexamine the projection process because Angular's change detection strategy allows us to reflect state changes in the component's template (Read model) automatically.
+To achieve a greater consistency between the client- and server, we implement the following patterns: Pub-Sub, Polling, Optimistic Update or POST/Redirect/GET.
+For Angular applications that introduce CQRS in the frontend requires us to reexamine the projection process because Angular's change detection strategy allows us to reflect state changes in the component's template (read model) automatically.
 By investigating the complex interplay between Angular's change detection strategy and the HTML5 IndexedDB, we need to execute and process different projection patterns.

 **» Projection by Entity**<br/>